ocervell/EasyBoot/README.md

 **3. Play with the scripts**

-* In each folder 'android' and 'wireless-config' you have a 'scripts' folder.
 * In the 'scripts' folder, you will find shell scripts that will make your life easy.
-* Scripts are detailed in README.doc file in each folder, along with instructions.
+* Scripts are detailed in 'manual.txt' file in each folder, along with instructions.

 ##**Project Tree**